Quafadas/dairect-democracy/README.md

 The original JSON schema generator sketch, looked like it was going a fairly functional route.
 I have not followed it faithfully.
 I think the current strategy can work, but it may not be acceptable for you.
 Is this / how big is this problem potentially?

 Currently, I have the entire zoo of JSON libraries in scala. ujson, circe, jsoniter.
 I'm not 100% sure what do about that, but I don't think it's a great place to be.
 Feedback welcomed.
 There's a model of openAIs API now in this repo.
 However, there's then a question over strongly typed or stringly typed function definitions.
-I guess we may as well go all in on smithy, and make this strongly typed ?
+I guess may as well go all in on smithy, and make this strongly typed ?
 Gets rid of the JSON zoo too.
 Should also massively improve testability.

+I can't seem to grasp how NewTypes are represented in the Schema.
+For a UUID, the visitor appears to offer no hint of that constraint?